TelegraphCreative/abodu-fed/site/content/pages/1.why-backyard-living/index.md

     - /assets/5.jpg
   photo_with_content_block__heading: 'California, here we come.'
   photo_with_content_block__subheading: 'Recently Legalized in California.'
   photo_with_content_block__copy: 'In 2017, California enacted statewide legislation on ADUs to make them legal and remove most fees.
-This recognized ADUs as a much-needed tool to help solve the California housing crisis, particularly in the SF Bay Area, where 1 housing unit has been added for every 12 jobs added since 2010.
-Oh, and for you California homeowners thinking about Prop 13 - it won''t trigger an increase on your property tax basis for your main home.'
+This recognized backyard homes as a much-needed tool to help solve the California housing crisis.
+And for any California homeowners thinking about Prop 13 - it won''t trigger an increase on your property tax basis for your main home, just the improvement value.'
 cta__fields:
   cta__button:
     url: /product